Improved hearing outcomes for children aged 0-16 years in developing countries.

 LTCH is run by a dedicated group of trustees and volunteers UK team in the UK with very low overheads so that all donations go to funding front line staff in Kampala. Â No volunteer or Trustee receives any remuneration.

-In terms of delivery two Trustees, Liz and Paul Choudhary oversee and manage the Ugandan team through though our HR and Clinic manager Susan Nansambu.
+In terms of delivery two Trustees, Liz and Paul Choudhary oversee and manage the Ugandan team through our HR and Clinic manager.
 Both Paul and Liz spend considerable amounts of time in Uganda and are in very regular contact with the local team via a comprehensive IT structure designed for managing projects.

 Audiology